feature23/Schema-Framework/README.md

 # Schema-Framework
-A responsive front-end framework built with on SASS(scss).
+A responsive front-end framework built on SASS(scss).